ayatokura/ai-openscale/cloud-known-wos-issues.md

 #### Drift configuration is started but never finishes
 {: #wos-common-issues-timeout}

 Drift configuration is started but never finishes and continues to show the spinner icon.
 Typically drift config takes about ten minutes but in cases when you see the spinner running for a very long time it is possible that the system is left in an inconsistent state.
 There is a workaround to this behavior: Edit the drift configuration.
-Then save it.
+Then, save it.
 The system should come out of this state and complete configuration.
 Contact IBM Support if this does not rectify the situation.